-25. Ms. Kirewskie did not respond to Mr. Azeff's letter of March 27, 2015.
-However, at approximately 3:45 pm on Friday March 27, 2015, the Receiver's counsel received a full banker's box containing the Zirger Group's materials, including a nine volume application record (the "Application Record") filed in connection with the Application, as well as a Supplementary Affidavit, Factum and Book of Authorities.

-- 26. Meridian's counsel has previously raised these issues with Ms. Kirewskie.
-Attached hereto as Exhibits "U" and "V", respectively, are copies of letters from Meridian's counsel to Ms. Kirewskie dated September 18 and 26, 2014. - 27.
-The Notice of Application included in the Application Record (the "Notice of Application", a copy of which is attached hereto as Exhibit "W")) was issued by the Ontario Superior Court of Justice on February 24, 2015 and is returnable April 2, 2015.
+- 13. In January of 2015, the Zirger Group delivered to the Receiver a set of draft affidavits, without exhibits, prepared in support of the Zirger Application, and again requested that the Receiver consent to the matter proceeding.
+The Receiver declined to provide its consent. - 14.
+By letter delivered March 6, 2015, the Zirger Group confirmed that its motion to lift the stay would proceed on Thursday April 2, 2015.
+As of Thursday March 26, 2015, the Zirger Group had not served its motion materials (or otherwise contacted the Receiver since March 6, 2015).
+Accordingly, the Receiver sent a letter to the Zirger Group's counsel, advising that the Zirger Group was in breach of the Ontario Rules of Civil Procedure regarding service deadlines, and requesting confirmation that the motion would not be proceeding on Thursday April 2, 2015. - 15.
+At approximately 3:45 pm on Friday March 27, 2015, the Receiver's counsel received a full banker's box containing the Zirger Group's materials, including a nine volume application record (the "Application Record") filed in connection with the Application, as well as a Supplementary Affidavit, Factum and Book of Authorities. - 16.
+The Notice of Application included in the Application Record (the "Notice of Application", a copy of which is attached hereto as Exhibit "H")) was issued by the Ontario Superior Court of Justice on February 24, 2015 and is returnable April 2, 2015.
 The Notice of Application indicates that the Zirger Group is seeking a broad range of orders that go far beyond a request for leave to proceed, and includes grounds of relief under the Farming and Food Production Protection Act (Ontario), the Environmental Protection Act (Ontario), the Planning Act (Ontario), the Greenbelt Act (Ontario), the Nutrient Management Act (Ontario) and the Green Energy Act (Ontario).